Bayani Agbayani

-Bayani Agbayani (born January 3, 1969) is a Filipino host, actor, singer, and comedian.
+Bayani Sequita Rogacion Jr. (born January 3, 1969), known professionally as Bayani Agbayani, is a Filipino host, actor, singer, and comedian.
 After 15 years at ABS-CBN, he shuttled between his original home studio GMA Network and TV5 for the time being from 2008 to 2014 before moving back to ABS-CBN once more.
 Most of his television shows involves hosting, though he starred in several sitcoms.
 Most of his films involve actions with comedy.
-He is a graduate of Mass Communication in Broadcasting at the Polytechnic University of the Philippines.

 Early life

-Bayani Agbayani was born as Bayani Rogacion, Jr. on January 3, 1969, in Silang, Cavite.
-He worked as a vendor and porter to support himself in college.
-Agbayani is a practicing Roman Catholic.
-And also worked as extra in the television show of the late Apeng Daldal "Cafeteria Aroma" on GMA Network.
+Bayani Agbayani was born as Bayani Sequita Rogacion Jr. on January 3, 1969, in Quezon City.
+He is the only son and the youngest among six children of a poor couple based in Silang, Cavite.
+His father died when Bayani was still three years old.

+He pursued a degree in engineering at the Far Eastern University in Manila but dropped out due to inability to afford tuition fees.
+He moved to Polytechnic University of the Philippines where he studied under a scholarship and shifted to a mass communications degree.
+Agbayani worked on the sidelines to support his studies; a staff member of a Dunkin' Donuts outlet and a porter for a bicycle store owned by his grandmother in Divisoria.
+He finished college in 1992.